MicrosoftDocs/patterns-practices/patterns-practices/guide/17-getting-started-using-the-prism-library-5.0-for-wpf-hands-on-lab.md

   Hello World message

+> [!NOTE]
-**Note:** To open the solution that results from performing the steps in this Hands-on Lab in Visual Studio, run the file Desktop only - Open QS - Hello World QuickStart.lnk.
+> To open the solution that results from performing the steps in this Hands-on Lab in Visual Studio, run the file Desktop only - Open QS - Hello World QuickStart.lnk.

 ## More Information